 Note that things can change rapidly once you are actually in front of the locks, so refusing a particular method can lead to delays.
 On the other hand, you can cover yourself by pointing to the form if you are not happy with a suggestion from the Canal Advisor.

 The page Lockage Types has more details about the different methods.

 The Speed Question

-The main reason they ask you what speed you can make is so that they can call ahead with an ETA for arrival at the next locks.
+The reason they ask you what speed you can make is so they can decide what time you need to get underway from Lake Gatun, and then call ahead with an ETA for arrival at the next locks.